mariadb-edwardstoever/mariadb_easy_benchmark/README.md

 To benchmark a stand-alone instance, you simply run a mariadb-slap command like this:

 ```
-mariadb-slap  --delimiter=";" --create_schema="BENCHMARK" --query="easy_benchmark.sql" --concurrency=50 --iterations=100
+mariadb-slap  --delimiter=";" \
+  --create_schema="BENCHMARK" \
+  --query="easy_benchmark.sql" \
+  --concurrency=50 \
+  --iterations=1000
 ```

-## Running on a Primary/Master in a replication group
+## Running on a Primary/Master of a replication group

 To benchmark instances in replication, you can run mariadb-slap on the master like this:

 ```
-mariadb-slap --delimiter=";" --create_schema="BENCHMARK"  --query="replication_benchmark.sql" --concurrency=50 --iterations=100
+mariadb-slap --delimiter=";" \
+  --create_schema="BENCHMARK"  \
+  --query="replication_benchmark.sql" \
+  --concurrency=50 \
+  --iterations=1000
 ```

 The script replication_benchmark.sql provides a way to compare the performance of each instance to the performance of the others.
-For example, after benchmarking completes, I run the following query on a slave to see how far behind the master it got:
+For example, after benchmarking completes, I run the following query on a slave to see how it compares to the master:
 ```
 MariaDB [BENCHMARK]> select * from REPLICATION_PROGRESS where id in(select max(id) from REPLICATION_PROGRESS union all select min(id) from REPLICATION_PROGRESS);
 +------+----------+---------------------+---------------------+------------------+----------------+